 What are SEO Keywords?

 SEO keywords (also known as “keywords” or “keyphrases”) help you achieve a higher place and more relevant traffic in the SERP.
 It happens when you add SEO keywords to your online content.
-Keyword research is a process to find these keywords based on search volume, competition, commercial intent, and trend.
+Keyword research is a process to find these keywords based on search volume, competition, commercial intent, business fitness and trend.

 Why are SEO Keywords important?